ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-simojo/thesis.md

-that the Deep Deterministic Policy Gradient (DDPG) and Soft Actor-Critic (SAC) algorithms performed the best and exhibited the most robustness when simulated with environmental uncertainty such as wind gusts and motor failures [@bernini2021:9].
+that the Deep Deterministic Policy Gradient (DDPG) and Soft Actor-Critic (SAC) algorithms performed the best and exhibited the most robustness when simulated with environmental uncertainty such as wind gusts and motor failures [@bernini2021, p.
+9].
 To reach convergence, however, they trained their models for a few million iterations each.
-By putting multiple instances on a Kubernetes cluster, they were able to parallelize training runs and reduce the training time signifianctly [@bernini2021:6].
+By putting multiple instances on a Kubernetes cluster, they were able to parallelize training runs and reduce the training time signifianctly [@bernini2021, p.
+6].

 This article proves that actor-critic models seem to work well for quadcopter control.
 Although the DDPG algorithm is deterministic, we would expect it to